Telefonica/opengateway-developers-website/v0/catalog/devicestatus/devicestatus.md

   <span style={{backgroundColor: '#8a8a8a', color: 'white', borderRadius: '15px', padding: '4px 12px', fontSize: '12px', fontWeight: 'bold'}}>GSMA Certified API</span>
 </div>

-The standardised Device Status API provides the ability to check the roaming status of a given SIM-based device without identity theft or GPS.
+The Device Roaming Status API makes it possible to check the roaming status of a specific SIM-based device by using events from the operator networks.

-This solution allows you to control resource management during international roaming in a more secure way.
+This solution enables you to control your resource management during international roaming more securely.

 ![DeviceStatus](https://github.com/Telefonica/opengateway-developers-website/raw/main/v0/catalog/devicestatus/images/DeviceStatus.png)